city_hall

 For painful genital and anorectal lesions, warm sitz baths lasting at least 10 minutes several times per day may be helpful.
 Pat the area dry.
 Topical benzocaine/lidocaine gels or creams at the recommended doses may also provide temporary relief.

 Proctitis can occur with or without internal lesions and, though often manageable with appropriate supportive care, can progress to become severe and debilitating.
 Stool softeners such as docusate should be initiated early.
 Sitz baths, as described above, are also useful for proctitis, and may calm inflammation.
 Similarly, over the counter pain medications such as acetaminophen can be used.
-Pain from monkeypox proctitis may require prescription medications, use of which should be balanced with the possibility of side effects, like constipation.
+Pain from mpox proctitis may require prescription medications, use of which should be balanced with the possibility of side effects, like constipation.
 Proctitis may additionally be accompanied by rectal bleeding.
 Though rectal bleeding has been observed to be self-limited, patients with rectal bleeding should be evaluated by a healthcare provider.

 Nausea and vomiting